LoxleyXI/Modules/README.md

 > Retrict the use of gathering points for 10 seconds to the first player who uses them.

+* Ironman Mode

+> Ironman is similar to "self-found" in other games.
+Players will need to personally gather all of the materials they need for adventuring and craft or source each item on their own.
+The module comes with fully scripted NPCs to handle Ironman status and issuing of rewards.

 * Jeuno Valeriano

 > Provides access to Troupe Valeriano's services in Jeuno during a conquest tally tie when they are usually unavailable